Top merchant processors now offer fully compliant, free credit card processing programs that are easy to set up and automate.

 This article is part of a larger series on Payments.

-Free credit card processing, also known as “zero-fee” or “zero-cost” processing, typically refers to the process of passing some or all of the fees associated with payment processing along to your customers, so your business is essentially paying nothing to process payments.
-Unfortunately, there’s no such thing as truly free credit card processing.
+Free credit card processing, also known as “zero-fee” or “zero-cost” processing, refers to the process of passing some or all of the fees associated with payment processing along to your customers, so your business is essentially paying nothing to process credit card payments.

 Types of Free Credit Card Processing